-Step 3: Shampoo the entire wig with the shampoo (or wig shampoo) of your choice.
+Step 3: Wash the entire wig with the shampoo (or wig shampoo) of your choice.
 This will remove anything that could have been leftover on the wig.
 Refrain from rubbing the wig strands together while cleansing to prevent tangles in your wig.

 Adding conditioner after thoroughly cleansing your wig can be beneficial for your wig for the next time you want to wear it.
 The shampoo strips the hair of moisture, so adding conditioner in the routine will bring that moisture back to your wig to keep it looking great.